justynawi/justynawi.github.io/_portfolio/AuditsInsights.md

 **Objective**

-The objective was to build a senior-level Power BI solution that:
+The objective was to build a Power BI solution that:

 - gives executives a concise view of company performance,
 - helps department leaders assess client portfolio quality and financial performance,